JSJ decomposition for handlebody-knots: Classification

-Therefore, $X$ is an I-bundle over a Mobius band or Klein bottle with an open disk removed; in particular, $\charE$ is of type $(2,0,0,\snode)$ or of type $(1,0,0,\snode)$.
-It may be assumed that $A$ is vertical with respect to the I-bundle structure by \cite[Corollary $5.7$]{Joh:79}.
-In the former case, up to isotopy, there are only two essential annuli disjoint from $\bEhk X$ and not parallel to any component of $\bEhk X$.
-Since both are separating, they cannot be $A$.
-Thus $X$ is an I-bundle over a Klein bottle with an opened disk removed $B$, and $\charE$ is of type $(1,0,0,\snode)$.
+Therefore, $X$ is an I-bundle over a Mobius band or Klein bottle with an open disk removed; in particular, $\charE$ is \raisebox{-.15 cm}{ } or \raisebox{.05 cm}{ }.
+The former is ruled out by Proposition \ref{prop:properties_char_diagram_Ehk}\ref{itm:no_solid_bigon}, so $X$ is an I-bundle over a Klein bottle with an opened disk removed $B$, and $\charE$ is \raisebox{.05 cm}{ }.